crodriguez4443/dende-arts-site/src/blog/capoeira-fashion-what-to-wear-to-a-capoeira-class/index.md

-This document does not contain a markdown table with song lyrics in Portuguese and English, so I cannot apply the table formatting specifications.
-The text appears to be a blog post about Capoeira clothing and uniforms.
-Would you like me to help you with something else related to this document?
+The document does not contain song lyrics, so I will not modify the text.
+The markdown document appears to be a blog post about what to wear to a Capoeira class.